The Institute of Biology

 The Institute of Biology is one of the first three academic units dedicated to teaching, research and extension to be created at Unicamp.

-The Institute is composed of six departments (Animal Biology; Biochemistry; Genetics and Evolution and Bioagents; Histology and Embryology; Plant Biology; Structural and Functional Biology), and three interdepartmental complementary units: the Herbarium, Zoology Museum and Electron Microscope Laboratory, with about 120 faculty and 190 non-faculty staff.
+The Institute is composed of five departments (Animal Biology; Biochemistry and Tissue Biology; Genetics and Evolution and Bioagents; Plant Biology; Structural and Functional Biology), and three interdepartmental complementary units: the Herbarium, Zoology Museum and Electron Microscope Laboratory, with about 120 faculty and 190 non-faculty staff.

 Holds one of the largest collections in Brazil, with some 90 thousand specimens, attending research workers throughout Brazil and abroad in studies of taxonomy, floristic, phytosociology, ecology, plant physiology, floral biology, chemistry, pharmacology, among others.